Last updated: 1 June 2026 by Judith

 Make it vegan

 To make vegan banana flapjacks simply use extra date paste in place of the honey.
+Alternatively you could use maple syrup or golden syrup, although golden syrup would add refined sugar to your flapjacks.

 How to prepare